Does taking selfie cause low-quality romantic relationships?

 “… we argued that users who post selﬁes with more frequency would focus more on themselves, and speciﬁcally, on how they want to be seen by others.”

-2. Selfies is related to low-quality romantic relationships.
+2. Selfies are related to low-quality romantic relationships.

 The constant uploading of personal photos on social media could create feelings of jealousy between partners.